-As noted, the global stiffness matrix is a singular matrix; therefore, a unique solution to Equation 3.42 cannot be obtained directly.
-However, in developing these equations, we have not yet taken into account the constraints imposed on system displacements by the support conditions that must exist to preclude rigid body motion.
-In this example, we observe the displacement boundary conditions leaving only $U_5$ and $U_6$ to be determined.
+Having obtained the global stiffness matrix via either the equilibrium equations or direct assembly, the system displacement equations for the example truss of Figure 3.2 are of the form leaving only U_5 and U_6 to be determined.
 Substituting the boundary condition values and expanding Equation 3.42 we have, formally, as the reduced system equations (this is the partitioned set of matrix equations, written explicitly for the active displacements).
-In this example, $F_1$ , $F_2$ , $F_3$ , and $F_4$ are the components of the reaction forces at constrained nodes 1 and 2, while $F_5$ and $F_6$ are global components of applied external force at node 3.
-Given the external force components, the last two of Equations 3.44 can be explicitly solved for displacements $U_5$ and $U_6$ .
+In this example, F_1 , F_2 , F_3 , and F_4 are the components of the reaction forces at constrained nodes 1 and 2, while F_5 and F_6 are global components of applied external force at node 3.
+Given the external force components, the last two of Equations 3.44 can be explicitly solved for displacements U_5 and U_6 .
 The values obtained for these two displacements are then substituted into the constraint equations (the first four of Equations 3.44) and the reaction force components computed.